• Skip to primary navigation

 photo by Sergio Scandiuzzi ©

-DJ-ing on international tango event is very responsible and demanding task, and if you are not careful enough you might finish up with empty dance floor and disappointed organizer.
-This is why I decided to write an article about the five most common mistakes that DJs make on international tango events.
+DJing at an international tango event is a demanding responsibility.
+If you’re not careful, you might end up with an empty dance floor and a disappointed organizer.
+That’s why I decided to write about the five most common mistakes DJs make at international tango events.

-It was first published on my tango blog Pocas Palabras and than it went viral – it has been accepted and shared by DJs and organizers on social media, the Slovakian editors of the tango magazine “Gancho” asked me to include it in one of their issues and many people still talk to me about the things said there.
-I am publishing it here with some minor changes.
+I first published this article on my tango blog Pocas Palabras, and then it went viral – DJs and organizers shared it widely on social media, the Slovakian editors of the tango magazine Gancho asked me to include it in one of their issues, and many people still mention the ideas from it.
+I’m publishing it here again with some minor changes.

-Imagine a hundred and more top dancers from all over the world at an elite tango event, traveling maybe 10 hours and spending more than 500 euros for a weekend, just to dance 3 or 4 tandas all night, leaving milonga long before the last tanda.
+Imagine more than a hundred top dancers from all over the world at an elite tango event, traveling perhaps 10 hours and spending over 500 euros for a weekend, only to dance 3 or 4 tandas in the whole night – and then leave the milonga long before the last tanda.

 Strange?
-Trust me, this happens more often than one can imagine… and all just because of the music.
+Trust me, this happens more often than you can think… and all just because of the music.

-Being a DJ on international event is quite different than DJing your local milonga – and trust me, the most valuable things are not learned at home.
-Sometimes even just traveling on international tango events as a dancer is more valuable than DJing your local milonga.
+Being a DJ at an international event is quite different than DJing your local milonga – and trust me, the most valuable lessons are not learned at home.
+Sometimes simply traveling to international tango events as a dancer teaches you more than DJing your local milonga.

-In these years, traveling across Europe almost every month, I have seen good DJs and I have been disappointed by the bad ones; I have been pleasantly surprised by the sets of some people, and been pushed to leave milonga early on by the set of some which are considered good musicalizadores.
-I learned a lot from my own mistakes as well.
+Over these years, traveling across Europe almost every month, I’ve seen good DJs and been disappointed bad ones; I’ve been pleasantly surprised by some sets and pushed to leave the milonga early by others – even from DJs considered good musicalizadores.
+I’ve also learned a lot from my own mistakes.

-In this 5 points I will try to sublime these lessons, hoping that this post will save some milonga from finishing long before “La Cumparsita”.
-It will help organizers to recognize good DJs and the DJs to think about their approach.
+In this five points I will try to summarize the lessons I’ve learned, hoping that this post will save some milongas from ending long before “La cumparsita”.
+It should help organizers recognize good DJs and encourage DJs to reflect on their approach.

-So, here is what you have to be careful about if you are a DJ on international tango event:
+So, here’s what you need to watch out as a DJ at an international tango event:

-1. Competing with the other DJs at the event
+1. Competing with other DJs at the event

-… and therefore, forgetting about the audience.
-It is not a competition.
-You do not have to be different, do not try to be better, you do not have to play pieces of music others do not have, do not be original, you do not have to play something they forgot to.
-If you focus on comparing yourself and your set to others, you completely forget that you are there for the dancers – not for the other fellow DJs.
-The musicalizador should not be afraid to play some track just because other DJs played it already – if it fits to his/hers concept, it must be on the playlist.
-Focus on the right things – do not miss the point.
+… and in the process, forgetting the audience.
+DJing is not a competition.
+You don’t have to be different, try to be better, play tracks others don’t have, or be “original” for the sake of it.
+If you focus on comparing yourself to other DJs, you completely forget that you’re there for the dancers – not your fellow DJs.
+A musicalizador shouldn’t hesitate to play a track just because someone else already did – if it fits your concept, it belongs on the playlist.
+Focus on what matters – don’t miss the point.

-2. Saving the best tandas for “when the right time comes”
+2. Saving the best tandas for “the right moment”

-The right time usually is when the tanda came in to your mind.
-Later will be too late.
-A good DJ, should learn to trust his/hers guts.
-I learned this the hard way: I saved the perfect tandas for later “when the right time comes” and later was right time for other tandas.
-This DJing tactics usually results in lowering the quality of your set.
+The right moment is usually when the tanda first came to your mind – waiting longer is often too late.
+A good DJ should learn to trust their gut.
+I learned this the hard way: I saved the perfect tandas for “the right moment”, and later that moment was right for other tandas.
+This DJing tactic usually lowers the overall quality of your set.

 3. Experimenting

-International events are places imagined as a point with condensed quality of dance – which means, good dancers and good music.
-People come to these events and they want to dance, you do not have to surprise them with special music.
-Of course, it is always nice to refresh the mood with some forgotten or “new” track – but this refreshment should be tested before.
-This is why international DJs should have their local experience, where they test their tandas.
-Please, do not screw up the international events for testing your ideas – people traveled thousand of kilometers and spent a lot of money to be there for their dance, not for you to experiment on them.
+International events are meant to concentrate the highest quality of dance – which means skilled dancers and great music.
+People come to these events to dance; you don’t need to surprise them with unusual tracks.
+Of course, it’s nice to refresh the mood with a forgotten or “new” track – but that refreshment should previously be well tested.
+This is why international DJs need local experience, where they can try out their tandas.
+Please don’t take risk at the international events by testing new ideas – people have traveled thousand of kilometers and spent a significant money to dance, not to be your test audience.

 4. Slowing down

-I’ve heard this many times and, in my experience, it is nothing but a myth: when the people are tired, you should calm down the energy of your set.
-As far as I am concerned, the truth is the opposite – when people are tired, the DJ needs to give them extra energy with his/her set.
-If people are tired, they can dance slow, even on a very energetic music, but nothing drains the mood of the milonga more than slow and passionless music.
-In my opinion this is number one mood killer on international events.
+I’ve heard this many times, and in my experience, it’s a myth: when people are tired, you shouldn’t lower the energy of your set.
+In fact, I believe, the opposite is the true – when dancers are tired, the DJ should give them extra energy through the music.
+Tired dancers can still dance slowly, even to energetic tracks, but nothing kills the mood of a milonga faster than slow, passionless music.
+In my opinion, this is the number one mood killer at international events.

 5. Disconnecting

-My personal guiding principle is that “DJing for tango is like dancing with all dancers on the floor at the same time; and making cabeceo with all dancers that are sitting around”.
-This means that you have to connect with people around and never to forget that you are there for them.
-I hate to see a DJ’s face glowing from the bright light of the screen of his laptop – the brightness should be enough for him/her to see what is there, but not so much to interfere with his ability to see what is going on around.
+My personal guiding principle is that “DJing for tango is like dancing with all dancers on the floor at the same time and making cabeceo with everyone sitting around.”
+This means you need to connect with the people around and never forget that you’re there for them.
+Seeing a DJ’s face glowing from the bright screen of their laptop is never a good sign – the screen brightness should be just enough to see what’s on it, not so high that it interferes with observing what’s happening around you.

-Of course this post is not a rule-book.
-Everyone has his/her own experience and opinion which might be different than mine.
-If this is the case I would be glad to discuss about them in the comments sections bellow or in email conversation.
+Of course, this article is not a rulebook.
+Everyone has their own experiences and opinions, which might be different than mine.
+If that’s the case, I’d be glad to discuss them in the comments sections bellow or via email.

 About Ivica